Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: Evaluation

 \subsection{Storage I/O}

-Storage I/O is a key component for most scientific HPC applications.
-For example, large-scale simulations often need to first load large datasets before computation and frequently record the state during computation and once the simulation has concluded.
+Storage I/O is another key component for many HPC applications.
+For example, large-scale simulations often need to first load large datasets before computation and frequently dump checkpoints during computation and once the simulation has concluded.
 Later, these results may be used for other simulations or for analytics.
-I/O performance plays an important role for the overall performance of an HPC application.
-In this section, we conduct experimental evaluation of the storage I/O performance of \texttt{BEE-VM} on an HPC system.
-In particular, we test and compare the performance of our two storage designs and native performance.
-To accurately evaluate storage I/O performance, we use the benchmark tool IOR \cite{IOR}.
-We simulate a situation where there is one process per node and each process writes and then reads 1GB of a datafile stored in the shared storage directory using MPI-IO functions.
-To avoid inaccurate results caused by caching, each process only reads files that are produced by another process on a different node.
+I/O performance plays an important role for the overall performance of HPC applications.